-- a.
-All staff at this school are aware of the most common serious medical conditions at this school. - b.
+4. All staff understand and are trained in what to do in an emergency for the most common serious medical conditions at this school b.
 Staff at this school understand their duty of care to children in the event of an emergency.
 In an emergency situation school staff are required under common law duty of care to act like any reasonably prudent parent.
-This may include administering medication. - c.
-All staff who work with groups of children at this school receive training and know what to do in an emergency for the children in their care with medical conditions. - d.
-Training is refreshed for all staff at least once a year. - e.
-Action for staff to take in an emergency for the common serious conditions at this
+This may include administering medication.

+c.
+All staff who work with groups of children at this school receive training and know what to do in an emergency for the children in their care with medical conditions.

+d.
+Training is refreshed for all staff at least once a year.

-- school is displayed in prominent locations for all staff including classrooms, kitchens and the staff room. - f.
-This school uses Healthcare Plans to inform the appropriate staff (including supply teachers and support staff) of children in their care who may need emergency help. - g.
+e.
+Action for staff to take in an emergency for the common serious conditions at this school is displayed in prominent locations for all staff including classrooms, kitchens and the staff room.

+f.
+This school uses Healthcare Plans to inform the appropriate staff (including supply teachers and support staff) of children in their care who may need emergency help.

+g.
 This school has procedures in place so that a copy of the child's Healthcare Plan is sent to the emergency care setting with the child.
 On occasions when this is not possible, the form is sent (or the information on it is communicated) to the hospital as soon as possible.